 Ffion Fielding, Exhibitions and Engagement Coordinator FfionFielding@wcia.org.uk

-Ffion joined us from St Fagan’s Museum of Welsh Life, from where she has developed over a decade’s experience as Senior Learning & Interpretation Officer, and Adult Learning Coordinator.
+Ffion joined us from early 2015 from St Fagan’s Museum of Welsh Life, from where she has developed over a decade’s experience as Senior Learning & Interpretation Officer, and Adult Learning Coordinator.

 Ffion brings extensive heritage sector expertise into the Wales for Peace team, in particular having been seconded over the last year as WW1 Commemoration Projects Coordinator across the 8 National Museums of Wales.